-Dr Abhinav K. Singh's research interests lie in real-time estimation and control of future energy networks, a multi-disciplinary area involving the fields of power systems, sustainable energy, control systems, signal processing and communication.
+His research interests lie in real-time estimation and control of future energy networks, a multi-disciplinary area involving the fields of power systems, sustainable energy, control systems, signal processing and communication.
 The motivation behind his research lies in the fact that traditional technologies for protection and control of energy systems need to be upgraded to manage newer complexities arising because of increased integration of renewable sources of energy - and the identification or estimation of current operating states of the system in real-time is a necessary requirement for that.
 His key research contribution towards this requirement is in proposing a new approach for achieving decentralization in estimation and control of power systems which bypasses the unrealistic assumption of having a rigorous communication network for data transmission in power systems and facilitates real-time estimation and control.
-His current research deals with dynamic estimation based nonlinear control of power system dynamics, and modelling and dynamic state estimation of renewable generation.
+His current research deals with dynamic estimation based nonlinear control of power system dynamics, and modelling and dynamic estimation and control of renewable generation.

-Singh AK, Pal BC, Rate of change of frequency estimation for power systems using interpolated DFT and Kalman filter, Ieee Transactions on Power Systems, ISSN:0885-8950
+Singh AK, Pal BC, 2019, Rate of change of frequency estimation for power systems using interpolated DFT and Kalman filter, Ieee Transactions on Power Systems, Vol:34, ISSN:0885-8950, Pages:2509-2517

 et al., 2018, Estimation of inherent governor dead-band and regulation using unscented Kalman filter, Ieee Transactions on Power Systems, Vol:33, ISSN:0885-8950, Pages:3546-3558